lsolova/team-building/quick-questions.md

 - Which is your sharpest sense?
 - What do you feel now?
 In which part of your body?
 - Let's measure: how long can you keep back your breath.
+- Do you believe in aliens?
+- Do you believe in ghosts?
+- What are there more in the world, doors or wheels?